A Content Distribution Strategy will make the most of your content and social media channels

 In this way, the cycle can go on, recycling and reposting, engaging with our followers and increasing views of the main content.

-Obviously this method’s success depends on your existing social media following and visibility, the size of your audience, and the strength of your original content.
+This method’s success depends on your existing social media following and visibility, the size of your audience, and the strength of your original content.
 But if you have a strategy that utilises as many channels as possible, your quality content will find an audience ready to listen.

-As Brian Halligan says, educating your potential customers really works.
+As Brian Halligan says, educating your potential customers works.
 That’s the essence of inbound and content marketing.
 Use your knowledge to educate your audience with great content and they’ll come to you.